 Hiscox: Best for mid-sized businesses who prefer a combination of online tools and agent advice

-One of the pioneer insurance companies has started operations in 1901.
+One of the pioneer insurance companies started operations in 1901.
 The company currently operates in 49 states and has an A rating from AM.
 The company has a large online presence and offers such services as a community newsletter, highlighting some of the small businesses that are doing big things, and podcasts.

 Hiscox offers a wide range of insurance policies to independent contractors including landscapers both online and over the phone via their agents.
-One of the reasons Hiscox is appealing is because they offer great services on both online and through their agents.
-Therefore, it is best for mid-sized landscaping businesses who prefer a good combination of online tools and having access to agents’ advice when they need to.
+One of the reasons Hiscox is appealing is because they offer great services both online and through their agents.
+Therefore, it is best for mid-sized landscaping businesses that prefer a good combination of online tools and having access to agents’ advice when they need to.